RICSecLab/RCABench/targets/README.md

 # Targets

+## List of currently available methods

 Currently, RCABench supports the seven targets listed in the table below.Each target is a program that contains a bug or vulnerability.
-If you want to add a new target,  If you want to add a new method, follow the instructions in [How to add a new target](#how-to-add-a-new-target).
+If you want to add a new method, follow the instructions in [How to add a new target](#how-to-add-a-new-target).

 | | Program | ID | Root Cause | Crash Cause |
 | ---- | ---- | ---- | ---- | ---- |